Yixiao Wang

 Download CV

-I am a second-year master’s student in the Department of Statistical Science at Duke University.
-Prior to this, I earned my undergraduate degree in Mathematics and Statistics from the University of Science and Technology of China (USTC), where I was admitted through the School of the Gifted Young, a selective four-year program for exceptionally talented students under the age of 16.
+Prior to Duke, I earned my undergraduate degree in Mathematics (Probability and Statistics track) at the University of Science and Technology of China (USTC), where I was admitted through the School of the Gifted Young, a selective program for exceptionally talented students under the age of 17.

 Selected Publications